Jballbe/TACO_pipeline/README.md

 ## Example use of the TACO pipeline

-We provide a few example cells originating from **two open-access databases**:
+We provide a Test_folder.zip containing few example cells originating from **two open-access databases**:

 - Da Silva Lantyer et al., 2018
 - Harrison et al., 2015